prashun07/prashun07/README.md

 - 🌱 I’m a Software Engineer at Cadence Design Systems.
 - 🔭 I Interned at Verse Innovation Pvt Ltd.(Josh & Dailyhunt).
 - 👯 I’m looking to collaborate on C++ Development,Embedded Linux and Android,SOC Development using systemC.
-- 🤔  I’learning Embedded systems.
+- 🤔 I’m learning Embedded systems.
 - 💬 Ask me about C/C++,ARM,Machine Learning,Deep Learning,OOPs and Data Structures :).
 - I can also write poetry.
 - 📫 How to reach me: